01/02/2024 - Articles

 Work breakdown structure and work breakdown structure (WBS)

 The work breakdown structure is a planning element defined in the IPMA/GPM standard for project management.
-The PMBOK® Guide, which defines project management according to PMI, defines the work breakdown structure (WBS) very similarly to the work breakdown structure.
-However, the WBS focuses on structuring according to work processes and partial results.
+The PMBOK® Guide, which defines project management according to PMI, also describes the work breakdown structure (WBS).
+The WBS focuses on structuring according to work processes and partial results.
 A deliverable must also be defined for each work package.

 Work breakdown structure planning in Projektron BCS